wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 			 By defining what something is, you’re also defining the [[Axes and Dimensions#Axis|axes]] or aspects in which you can compare or measure it.

 Without constraint, everything would be **formless** and **unbounded**, making measurement impossible because measurement depends on having a **defined range** or a **scale** within which to operate.
+### Sequence and Quantification
+**Quantification** is inherently **relational** because it assigns **values** based on the **differences** between states.
+	These differences are derived from the **relational structures** established by differentiation.

+Thus, **quantification** is made possible by the existence of **sequence**.
+	Without sequence, we would not have a way to measure how much one state differs from another, because the idea of **difference** itself requires an understanding of **order**.

+Once we establish **sequence**, we can begin to explore the **logic of quantity**.
+	The **logic of quantity** emerges from the relationships established in a sequence because sequence gives us a framework for **comparison** and **measurement**.
+		**Quantification** allows us to assign **values** to the constraints that define (i.e. are equated to) differentiated states, but these values only have meaning in the context of their **relationship** to other values in the sequence.

+The sequence of values enables the comparison of values.
+	And the **logic of quantity** is based on the **ordered relationships** between values.
+		It allows us to understand how values **compare** to one another.
+			What is being compared are the differences between the magnitudes of these values.
+				These differences represent the relationships between the values and ultimately between the differentiated states.
+					A formal system (later defined as a numerical system) enables the expression of these relationships (i.e. comparisons/differences) between values, in the form of **operations**.
+						And are also used to manipulate the relationships.
 #### Quantification
 **Quantification** is the process of **assigning values**.
 	**Quantification** is the process that formalizes abstract distinctions/differentiated states produced by differentiation, into formal values, (i.e. measurable "quantities") through the assignment of a **encoded/numerical value** to a **constraint** (which is defined and equated to a differentiated state).